GuillaumeMZ/forecasting-llms/README.md

 ### Encountered Issues

-- The authors didn't provide any code to run the experimentations.
+- The authors did not provide any code to run the experimentations.
 We had to write everything ourselves.
-- The authors didn't provide the list of questions itself but only the results, which included the questions (deeply nested in JSON files).
+- The authors did not provide the list of questions itself but only the results, which included the questions (deeply nested in JSON files).
 Due to the complexity of these JSONs, we extracted the questions manually into our own JSONs to make the reproduction process simpler.
-- The original study contained **a lot** of questions.
+- The original study contained **very large numbers** of questions.
 Because of limited time (and money), we decided to focus on a subset of these questions for the reproduction part.
 - The authors used two different AI models in their study: GPT-3.5-turbo-0301 and GPT-4-0314.
 However, GPT-3.5-turbo-0301 is not available anymore on OpenRouter, so we focused on reproducing the results with GPT-4-0314 only.

 ### Is the Original Study Reproducible?

 We reproduced the four properties (bayes, monotonicity, negation, paraphrasing) on GPT-4-0314 with a subset of the original questions for each property.

-The paper states that "Both GPT-3.5-turbo and GPT-4 (with temperature 0) are very inconsistent forecasters." (section 6.3).
+The paper states that "Both GPT-3.5-turbo and GPT-4 (with temperature = 0.0) are very inconsistent forecasters." (section 6.3).
 In fact, there are the paper's results (only for GPT-4, since we did not reproduce GPT-3.5's results):

 |Model|Negation > 0.2|Negation mean|Paraphrasing > 0.2|Paraphrasing mean|Monotonicity > 0.2|Monotonicity mean|Bayes' rule > 0.2|Bayes' rule mean|
 |---|---|---|---|---|---|---|---|---|